nene/zwiftout/README.md

 - Unsupported params: message duration & y-position
 - More restricted syntax for text (with quotes)
 - Concatenate similar intervals
-- Sync TSS prediction of free-ride with Zwift (64 TSS for 1h freeride)
 - Distinguish between terrain-sensitive and insensitive free-ride.
 - Syntax for comments placed relative to previous ones, e.g. `@ +00:10`
 - Detect overlaps of comments.